primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 ### Computation Fees

-To utilize the zkFHE computation network, computation fees were paid by network consumers with coins like USDT/USDC, etc. Note if a computation task involves any data inputs supplied by the data providers, the additional fees shall be added and shared by the providers according to the allocation plan specified in the task.
+To utilize the zkFHE computation network, computation fees were paid by Callers with coins like USDT/USDC, etc. Note if a computation task involves any data inputs supplied by the data providers, the additional fees shall be added and shared by the providers according to the allocation plan specified in the task.

 ### Incentives